ITNaveen/Terraform-NT/base/immuntability.md

 # mutable and immutable update -
-Terraform generally follows an immutable infrastructure approach, but it's important to understand that it can support both patterns:
+Terraform generally follows an immutable infrastructure approach, but it's important to understand that it can support both patterns -
-Immutable Infrastructure (Preferred Approach):

 Resources are never modified in-place.
 When changes are needed, new resources are created and old ones are destroyed.